Dust Mite Mattress Protectors vs Regular Mattress Protectors

 Will a mattress protector stop dust mites?

 A study by the Journal of Allergy and Clinical Immunology found that using dust mite protectors, reduced allergy symptoms in children with asthma.
-A mattress protector can effectively stop dust mites by creating a barrier between you and the mites, particularly when it's designed to be allergen-proof.
-By minimising direct contact with dust mites and their waste products, mattress protectors help reduce allergy symptoms such as sneezing, coughing, and nasal congestion, promoting better sleep quality and overall well-being.
+A mattress protector creates a barrier between you and the mites, particularly when it's designed to be allergen-proof.

 Will a mattress protector make me hot?